6.7 Pneumonia

 Nursing Interventions

-Nursing interventions for pneumonia focus on promoting recovery and preventing complications.
+Nursing interventions for pneumonia focus on promoting recovery, preventing complications, and preventing future illness.

 Medication Management